vikrantnegi/local-reminders/README.md

 > A React Native App with local scheduled push notification to be used as reminders.

-Read article about this on [Medium](https://medium.com/better-programming/react-native-local-scheduled-push-notification-with-firebase-8c775b71c35c)
+Read more about this on [Medium](https://medium.com/better-programming/react-native-local-scheduled-push-notification-with-firebase-8c775b71c35c)

 ### Clone the repo